kubernetes/community/contributors/design-proposals/statefulset-update.md

           storage: 1Gi
 ```

-Staged roll outs can be used to roll out a configuration, image, or resource
+Phased roll outs can be used to roll out a configuration, image, or resource
 update to some portion of the fleet maintained by the StatefulSet prior to
 updating the entire fleet.
 It is useful to support linear, geometric, and
 exponential roll out of an update.
 Users can modify the